-Susan Heinz is a nurse-midwife in Oregon and the founder of Corvallis Birth and Women’s Health Center.
+Susan Heinz, CNM is a midwife in Oregon and the founder of Corvallis Birth and Women’s Health Center.
 Susan shares her guide below for choosing the right setting for your birth.

 When considering birth location, there are 3 general options: